China Study Abroad Spring 2014 FAQ

 4. Which immunizations do I need?

-The Centers for Disease Control and Prevention (CDC) recommends that all visitors to China receive five specific vaccinations before traveling:
+The Centers for Disease Control and Prevention recommends that all visitors to China receive the following vaccinations before traveling:

 - Hepatitis A